bhk/rio/doc/concepts.md

 ## Immutability

-Data structutres and variables are immutable in Rio.
+Data structures and variables are immutable in Rio.
 There are a number of reasons to forbid mutation in a language.

 Reasoning about programs with mutation quickly becomes unmanageable.